eregon/mozart-graal/README.md

 ```

 It takes around 5 min to build everything.
-When asked for which Java, pick any Java 8.
+When asked for which Java, pick Java 1.8.0_92.

 Run with
 ```bash